Mizzou-CBMI/COSMOS2/README.rst

 2.13.0
 +++++++

 SQL Column added!
+If you see this error:

+    sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) no such column: task.status_reason

+It's because this new version of cosmos is not backwards compatible with these old databases.
+This can be easily fixed by migrating the old database

-* To use cosmos 2.13.0 on old databases, you must add this new column.
+To use cosmos 2.13.0 on old databases, you must add this new column.
 Ex:

     sqlite cosmos.sqlite
-    >>> sqlite> alter table task add status_reason CHAR(255)
+    sqlite> alter table task add status_reason CHAR(255)

 * added capability to reattempt jobs if and only if they died due to an AWSBatch spot instance failure. see examples/ex_awsbatch.py